-This free service is provided by Google.
-The service has some additional features which you wanna access.
-You will have to pay the subscription-based plans; otherwise, it is a totally free service and has no trial period.
-Google meet is globally used by many people, and it is one of the best alternatives to Zoom.
+Google provides this free service.
+The service has some additional features which you wanna to access.
+You will have to pay for the subscription-based plans; otherwise, it is a totally free service and has no trial period.
+Many people globally use Google meet, which is one of the best alternatives to Zoom.

 4. Microsoft Teams

-Unfortunately, Microsoft Teams is not a free service, nor it has any free plans.
+Unfortunately, Microsoft Teams is not a free service nor has any free plans.
 The pricing starts at $5 per month.
 The service provides video conferencing tools and messaging tools in a single package.
-You can hold meetings up to 250 people, and it comes with all the similar features of Zoom like screen sharing, instant messaging, and recording meetings.
+You can hold meetings of up to 250 people, and it comes with all the similar features of Zoom, like screen sharing, instant messaging, and recording meetings.
 Various plans give you various features, and the application is limited to Windows and Android only.

 It is one of the most popular services for gamers out there.
-Discord is an entirely a free service that supports encryption chats and various customization options.
+Discord is an entirely free service that supports encryption chats and various customization options.
 It is available for all the platforms that are out there.
-Discord has similar features of Zoom like screen sharing.
-You can hold a video conference up to nine people.
+Discord has similar features to Zoom, like screen sharing.
+You can hold a video conference for up to nine people.

 From Editor’s Desk

 Living in quarantine is not very fun.
-However, these zoom alternatives will surely help you to be productive n this time.
-This software is all great for any kind of video conferencing, video chatting, group meeting, and more.
+However, these zoom alternatives will surely help you be productive n this time.
+This software is all great for video conferencing, video chatting, group meeting, and more.
 Most of them also support file sharing, as well.

-So in case, your work requires you to exchange files with clients from time to time, then these zoom alternatives will surely help you out.
-Well, this is the end of this article; we hope your productivity will boost after using one of this software.
+If your work requires you to exchange files with clients from time to time, then these zoom alternatives will surely help you out.
+Well, this is the end of this article; we hope your productivity will boost after using one of these software.
 Stay healthy and stay well, and we will see you in the next article.